Emmanuel289/WinnipegCast/README.md

 ## Dependencies

-- [Node.js](https://nodejs.org/en): The Node.js distribution comes prepackaged with a Node Package Manager (NPM) client which is used to install required modules and    dependencies for the application.
+- [Node.js](https://nodejs.org/en) comes prepackaged with a Node Package Manager (NPM) client which is used to install required modules and    dependencies for the application.

-- [Express](https://npmjs.com/package/express): Express is a lightweight Node.js web application framework for building web and mobile applications.
+- [Express](https://npmjs.com/package/express) is a lightweight Node.js web application framework for building web and mobile applications.

 - [Sequelize](https://sequelize.org/) is an ORM for SQL databases.

-- [Dotenv](https://npmjs.com/package/dotenv): Dotenv is a module that loads environment variables from a .env file into a local or cloud environment.
+- [Dotenv](https://npmjs.com/package/dotenv) is a module that loads environment variables from a .env file into a local or cloud environment.

-- [Multer](https://npmjs.com/search?q=multer): Middleware for handling forms and tables.
+- [Multer](https://npmjs.com/search?q=multer) is a middleware for handling forms and tables.

-- [Nodemon](https://npmjs.com/package/nodemon): Nodemon is a tool that automatically restarts a Node.js application when file changes are detected.
+- [Nodemon](https://npmjs.com/package/nodemon) is a tool that automatically restarts a Node.js application when file changes are detected.

-- [Pg](https://npmjs.com/package/pg): Pg is a PostgreSQL client for Node.js and [Pg-hstore](https://www.npmjs.com/package/pg-hstore) is a companion module for serializing and deserializing JSON data to hstore format.
+- [Pg](https://npmjs.com/package/pg) is a PostgreSQL client for Node.js and [Pg-hstore](https://www.npmjs.com/package/pg-hstore) is a companion module for serializing and deserializing JSON data to hstore format.

-- [Angular](https://angular.io): Angular is the framework used for designing the user interface of the application.
+- [Angular](https://angular.io) is the framework used for designing the user interface of the application.

 ## Installation